ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Orthogonal Recursive Fitting

 \subsection{Incremental Summary of Memory}

 In this section, we overcome the aforementioned memory issue by utilizing the structure of the streaming dataset.
-The main idea is to summarize the orthogonal basis $S$ using an incremental principal component analysis (IPCA) algorithm, known as the sequential Karhunen–Loeve (SKL) algorithm proposed in~\cite{levey2000sequential}.
+The main idea is to \jdiff{approximate the orthogonal basis $S$ in a lower dimension} using an incremental principal component analysis (IPCA) algorithm, known as the sequential Karhunen–Loeve (SKL) algorithm proposed in~\cite{levey2000sequential}.
 IPCA is a memory-efficient variant of PCA that enables sequential update for streaming/large datasets.
-Let us formally describe how IPCA incrementally summarizes the orthogonal basis.
+Let us formally describe how \jdiff{we utilize IPCA to incrementally approximate} the orthogonal basis.

-Consider the orthogonal basis $S=\{v_1, v_2, \dots, v_i\}$ obtained by~\eqref{eq:osogd_update}.
-Let the singular value decomposition (SVD) of $A=[ v_1\; v_2\,\dots v_i]$ be $A=U\Sigma V^\top$.
-Here, the crucial information of the SVD is the left-singular vectors $\mathrm{col}(U)$ that forms an orthonormal basis for $\mathrm{span}(S)$.
-This information can be used to come up with a rank-$m$ approximation of $A$ by using the components corresponding to the top $m$ singular values.
+Consider \jdiff{the past model gradients $\cup_{k=1}^i \textup{col}(G_i)$ spanned by the orthogonal basis $S$ as in~\eqref{eq:orfit2_infmem}.} Let the singular value decomposition (SVD) of \jdiff{$A=[G_1\; G_2\,\dots G_i]$} be $A=U\Sigma V^\top$.
+Here, the crucial information of the SVD is the left-singular vectors $\mathrm{col}(U)$ that form an orthonormal basis for $\mathrm{span}(S)$.
+This information can be used to come up with a rank-$m$ approximation of \jdiff{$S$} by using the principal components corresponding to the top $m$ singular values. \jdiff{As will be shown, this choice of approximation is minimax optimal, \emph{i.e.}, it minimizes the worst-case forgetting of previous predictions for unknown future updates.
+We will formally establish this in Section~\ref{sec:pca_theory}.}

-Now suppose that the orthogonal basis $S$ is augmented with a newly projected gradient $v'$ as in~\eqref{eq:osogd_update}.
-We want to efficiently update $U$ for the new basis.
-Letting $u\vcentcolon=v'/\norm{v'}$, the new basis matrix can be represented as:
+Now suppose that the orthogonal basis $S$ is augmented \jdiff{with the new gradients $G$ as in~\eqref{eq:orfit2_infmem}.
+We first want to efficiently update $U$ for the new basis instead of recomputing the SVD from scratch.
+The orthogonal components of $G$ not spanned by $S$ can be expressed as $\tilde{G}=G-U(U^\top G)$.
+Letting $G_\text{orth}$ denote the column-wise orthonormalization of $\tilde{G}$, the new basis matrix can be represented as:

-where $\tilde{U}\tilde{\Sigma}\tilde{V}^\top$ is the SVD of $ $.
-Then, \eqref{eq:svd_update} is the SVD of the new basis matrix.
-Hence to update $U$, one can directly use the information from the previous iteration, namely $U$ and $\Sigma$.
-The important aspect here is that the update can be made \emph{without storing} $V$ and \emph{without having to recompute} the SVD of the new basis matrix.
+where $\tilde{U}\tilde{\Sigma}\tilde{V}^\top$ is the SVD of $ $.} Then, \eqref{eq:svd_update} is the SVD of the new basis matrix.
+Hence, to update $U$, one can directly use the information from the previous iteration, namely $U$ and $\Sigma$.
+The important aspect here is that the update can be made \emph{without storing} $V$ and \emph{without having to recompute} the SVD of the new \jdiff{gradient} matrix.
 Finally, one can store only the top $m$ singular values in $\Sigma$ and their corresponding components in $U$.
-By repeatedly applying this IPCA algorithm in addition to~\eqref{eq:osogd_update}, we obtain \emph{orthogonal recursive fitting (\orfit{})}.
-See Algorithm~\ref{alg:ogd_ipca} for the detailed procedure.
+By repeatedly applying this IPCA algorithm in addition to~\jdiff{\eqref{eq:orfit2_infmem}}, we obtain \emph{orthogonal recursive fitting ({\sf ORFit})}.
+See Algorithm~\ref{alg:orfit_ipca} for the detailed procedure.